Offer in Contract Law

 An important ingredient/element of a valid offer is that it should be made with the intention of obtaining the assent of the other party i.e. the party to whom the offer is being made.

-Related: Consent In Contract Law
+Related: Acceptance in Contract Law

 (iv) Intention to create Legal obligation: